Nuran614/Pipe-Diameter-Optimization/Readme.md

 liquid near the density of water) the optimum is 0.473 ft, or 5.7 inches.
 The nearest standard size is a 6-inch pipe, where the fluid runs at about 4.2 ft/s.

-The interesting part is the book's last point.
-The moment the model gets realistic, the clean formula dies.
-Add fittings, valves, elevation, solids, or a pump cost with its own exponent, and there's no tidy derivative left to solve.
-You have to go numerical.
-That is where Python comes in.

 ![cost curves](pipe_plot.png)

 ## How the code works